vesellov/bitdust.docs.old/roadmap.md

 An interesting feature of the proposed approach is that the scrubbers do not have access to user's data, since they always operate with encrypted data.
-This allows you to safely authorize to scrub your data to any nodes in the BitPie.NET network and repeatedly increase storage reliability and speed up of uploading and downloading data.
+This allows you to safely authorize to scrub your data to any nodes in the BitDust network and repeatedly increase storage reliability and speed up of uploading and downloading data.
 The whole process of the remote automatic recovery will occur entirely without the participation of the user.
-After downloading the data to the network, you can shutdown your computer, or simply stop the BitPie.NET software.
+After downloading the data to the network, you can shutdown your computer, or simply stop the BitDust software.

 Together with the ability to share data, the implementation of this phase will make possible to completely anonymous transmission and dissemination of data on the Internet.
-Imagine, the owner of the data use a temporary IP address at first time he enters in the BitPie.NET network and made initial data uploading.
+Imagine, the owner of the data use a temporary IP address at first time he enters in the BitDust network and made initial data uploading.
 Then he never use this identity file to enter the network again.
 This way his supplies actually will have no real information about him - it's like make a call from a stolen SIM-card and throw it out.
-His scrubbers thus will continue to engage in automatic restoring and maintaining downloaded data in the BitPie.NET network, so that data stay  available for everyone.
+His scrubbers thus will continue to engage in automatic restoring and maintaining downloaded data in the BitDust network, so that data stay  available for everyone.
 Later, the owner of the data can go and download them using a different identity, this way he will not be recognized.

 ## Global search

-We would like to add a search engine in the BitPie.NET software.
+We would like to add a search engine in the BitDust software.
 This should let users find a data in the global space which is granted a full read access - just like a well-known torrents.
 To any folder or file can be created and text description, on its base will be formed